DoSomething/contentful-prototype/docs/development/content-types/voter-registration-referrals-block.md

 ## Notes

-All block content besides the `title` field is managed in code, e.g. "You have registered **1** friend.".
+All block content besides the `title` field is managed in code, e.g. "You have registered **1 person** so far.".